 The program is an intensive and immersive four-year course of study designed for artists of all ages and varying abilities.
 Progressing from basic drawing skills, such as gesture and proportion, to advanced techniques, students paint still life, the figure, portraits, landscapes and interiors.
 Studio Incamminati artists master time-honored techniques of drawing and painting as the foundation for creative expression and meaningful communication.
-Students successfully completing the program earn a Certificate of Achievement.
+Students successfully completing the program earn a Diploma of Fine Art.

 The Studio Incamminati curriculum is based on the conviction that technique is the prelude for creative expression and is designed to assist students in developing the essential skills and techniques integral with humanist realism.
 Humanist realism concentrates on both the human form and the human soul, producing in the process art that informs, fulfills and nourishes society.